 Very much linked in to the I am enough, but with this, for the first time in my life I am thinking of all the people, some not in my life anymore, some still in my life that do love me.
 Instead of focusing on the people throughout my life who didn’t like me for whatever reason, I have realised all the people that do like and love me.
-I have searched for ‘evidence’ that I am and have been loved.
-I have even recognised when I have sabotaged love.
+Having searched, I have found ‘evidence’ that I have been and am loved.
+Even recognising times when I have sabotaged love.
 I have started the law of attraction mirror technique, where I look at myself in the mirror daily, smiling and telling myself ‘I love you’ over and over and it’s working, so you don’t need validation from others because you are loveable and to love yourself is the absolute key to your relationships and ultimately your quality of life.

 4. I am no more flawed than the next person

-When I first started therapy, it threw me initially into turmoil, as I realised how flawed I am and how all the problems in my life have been either caused or at least exacerbated by me!
+Therapy initially threw me into turmoil, as I realised how flawed I am.
+And how all the problems in my life have been caused or at exacerbated by me!
 I am human, I have flaws, and I am learning to accept them as part of me.
 So many people pretend they are perfect, they are not, no-one is, you may feel you have more flaws than the average person, but you don’t really know because few people show their true selves, especially their shadow self.

 We all have a tendency to hide our flaws from others.
 So instead of comparing yourself to others, see if there are any flaws you can fix in yourself, you don’t have to fix all of them, some of them have served you well over your lifetime.
 However, if there is a flaw that has had a detrimental impact on your life, caused major problems or relationships to breakdown, consider if it is something you can fix or at least moderate and work on that.
 It is a huge step to take responsibility for your own life, but an essential step if you want to transform it.